 The ACTN framework facilitates the detachment of the network and service control from the underlying technology and helps the customer express the network as desired by business needs.
 Therefore, care must be taken to keep a minimal dependency on the CMI (or no dependency at all) with respect to the network domain technologies.
 The MPI instead requires some specialization according to the domain technology.

-This document assumes that the CNC controls the customer IP network and requests, at the CMI, transport connectivity between IP routers.
-The MDSC coordinates, via three MPIs, the control of a multi-domain transport network through three PNCs.

-The control interfaces within the scope of this document are the three MPIs, while the control interface(s) between the CNC and the IP routers is outside the scope of this document.
-It is also assumed that the CMI allows the CNC to provide all the information that is required by the MDSC to properly configure the transport connectivity requested by the customer.
+The control interfaces within the scope of this document are the three MPIs.

+This document does not make any assumption about the control architecture of the customer IP network: in line with [RFC8453], the CNC is just a functional component within the customer control architecture which is capable to request, at the CMI, transport connectivity between IP routers, when needed.
+It is assumed that the CMI allows the CNC to provide all the information that is required by the MDSC to properly configure the transport connectivity requested by the customer.

-[Editors’ note:] Check the assumption above with the latest version of the ACTN framework: it is the CNC or "something" above the CNC which controls the customer IP network
+The MDSC coordinates, via its MPIs, the setup of the required transport connectivity through a multi-domain transport network.
 In case the CNC requests transport connectivity between IP routers attached to different transport domains (e.g., between R1 and R5), the MDSC coordinates the setup of a multi-domain end-to-end OTN connection across multiple PNCs (e.g., PNC1, PNC2 and PNC3 in in Figure 2) as well as the configuration of the client signal mapping at the PNCs controlling the edge domains (e.g., PNC1 and PNC2 in Figure 2).

 Single-Domain Scenario